PostHog/posthog.com/contents/newsletter/first-time-founders.md

 ### Not using analytics

-YC's Michael Seibel says "we this time and time again."
+YC's Michael Seibel says that, even now, "we see this time and time again."
 See also: [What engineers get wrong about analytics](https://newsletter.posthog.com/p/what-engineers-get-wrong-about-analytics).

 ### Just shipping what users say they want